In this article:

 The phenolic compounds that make ginger so aromatic – the gingerols, paradols, and shogaols – are powerful antioxidants as well as anti-inflammatory and antimicrobial agents.

 All these properties can help fight viral infections such as the common cold and can also help relieve their discomforting symptoms.
+This herb is known to induce a warming effect inside the body, which can help dissolve the mucus congestion and increase sweating to overcome a cold, flu, and fever.

 Ginger is also known to relieve nausea and vomiting.
 (6) Moreover, ginger functions as a natural analgesic and can reduce the pain or irritation caused by a sore throat, coughing, postnasal drip, and mucus in the lungs.